Harinivas44/Concrete_Strength_Prediction/README.md

 # Concrete Strength Prediction 🏗️

 #### Overview:
 Predicting the compressive strength of concrete is crucial for ensuring the durability and stability of structures.
-In this project, we use various machine learning algorithms to predict concrete compressive strength based on different input features.
+In this project, I use various machine learning algorithms to predict concrete compressive strength based on different input features.

 #### Dataset:
 The dataset consists of 1030 samples with 9 features: